 Cathedral city is located in Riverside County in California and among the nine cities of Coachella Valley.
 The city is between Palm Springs and Rancho Mirage with not more than 50,000 population.
 Locally known as the Cat city, it was first named as the Cathedral Canyon by Colonel Henry Washington because the rocks in the canyon formed almost a Cathedral.
 Cahuilla Indians were the first inhabitants and later developers named it Cathedral City.
 The place was home for many celebrities and sometimes retreats.
 This article aims to show you the best 15 best places to visit in Cathedral City.

-Let's explore points of interest and 15 best things to do in Cathedral City:
+Let's explore these15 best things to do in Cathedral City:

 1. Take a retreat at Sunnylands

 It’s a 200-acre area of fine historical construction which was started in 1963.
 The interior designer was William Haines and the house was designed by A. Quincy Jones.
 The place was a retreat for the former owners Walter & Leonore Annenberg.
 Now it is a historic site and retreat for many celebrities.